The Hardest A Levels: Can a Tutor Help?

 2. Physics

-A-level physics combines complex mathematical skills with abstract conceptual thinking in a way that can feel impossible to master.
+A-level physics combines advanced mathematical skills with abstract conceptual thinking in a way that can feel impossible to master.
 Students must understand everything from quantum mechanics to thermodynamics.
 They also need to apply mathematical models to real-world situations and complete practical work.

 3. Chemistry